Chiayi-class patrol vessel

 The Chiayi-class patrol vessel is a heavy patrol vessel of the Coast Guard Administration of Taiwan.
 The design is based on Fincantieri Vard Marine's VARD 7 125 offshore patrol vessel design.
 Four ships are planned.
 All four are planned to be constructed by CSBC Corporation, Taiwan.

-Description

 The class has a helipad and hangar which can accommodate a UH-60 Black Hawk helicopter.
-It is equipped with a medical center with a negative pressure area, a surgery suite, and a x-ray facility.
+It is equipped with a medical center with a negative pressure area, a surgery suite, and an X-ray facility.

 History

 The procurement is part of a decade long Coast Guard shipbuilding project with a projected budget of NT$42.6 billion ($1.4 billion).
 The budgeted cost of the four 4,000 ton patrol vessels is NT$ 11.74 billion (US$392 million).
 Delivery of all four is planned to be completed by 2025.

 The first vessel of the class, Chiayi (CG5001), was launched in June 2020.
-The President of Taiwan Tsai Ing-wen presided over the launch.
+The R.O.C President of Taiwan Tsai Ing-wen presided over the launch.
 The Coast Guard took possession of Chiayi in April 2021.

 The second vessel, Hsinchu (CG5002), was delivered in April 2022.